Daniil274/SmartPDF-Analyzer/README.md

-# DataSheet Parser
+# SmartPDF Analyzer

-A tool for digitizing technical documentation (datasheets) using multimodal AI models.
+A powerful tool for intelligent PDF document analysis and digitization using multimodal AI models.

 ## Description

-This project is designed for automatic digitization of PDF documents containing technical documentation.
+This project is designed for automatic digitization and analysis of PDF documents.
 The process includes:
 1. Splitting the PDF file into individual page images
 2. Sequential processing of pages using a multimodal AI model via OpenAI API
 3. Optional translation of the content into a specified target language